cataline/facebook-pixel/README.md

 ## Usage

-Set up Facebook Pixel at the start of your application and use it effortlessly throughout.
+Configure Facebook Pixel at the start of your application and enjoy seamless tracking.

 ```ts
 import { facebookPixel } from '@cataline/facebook-pixel'